farzanyazdanjou/coconut-open-api-js/README.md

 - `in(timezone: string)`

-Set a filter which will tell the API to return time slots in the given timezone. _(not publicly available yet)_
+Set a filter which will tell the API to return time slots in the given timezone.

 - `supporting(locales: string[])`

-Set a filter which will tell the API to return time slots for users that support the given locales. _(not publicly available yet)_
+Set a filter which will tell the API to return time slots for users that support the given locales.

 - `visibility(visibility: number)`

-Set a filter which will tell the API whether to return time slots belonging to all resources or just public resources. _(not publicly available yet)_
+Set a filter which will tell the API whether to return time slots belonging to all resources or just public resources.

 ##### Example